-Assault rifles are by far the most versatile and numerous weapons class in Call of Duty: Warzone.
+Looking to learn which is the very best Assault Rifle in Call Of Duty: Warzone?
+We're not surprised: Assault Rifles are by far the most versatile and numerous weapons class in Warzone.
 They are reliable, effective at any range, and the backbone of the vast majority of Warzone loadouts out there.

 The best AR in Warzone